 As if the taste of pumpkin pie pudding, pumpkin pie, cooked pumpkin, or other recipes using pumpkin is not enough to convince you to include pumpkin in your diet, there are serious nutritional benefits to consider!

-- is high in the antioxidants leutin, xanthin, carotene
+- high in the antioxidants leutin, xanthin, carotene

-- is loaded with vitamin A, B, C and E
+- loaded with vitamin A, B, C and E

 - contains beta carotene which the body converts into a form of vitamin A which is important for eyesight